michaelyanwang/divideconquer/README.md

 # divideconquer
 Package for fast sparse Cox proportional hazards model used in Wang, Yan, Chuan Hong, Nathan Palmer, Qian Di, Joel Schwartz, Isaac Kohane, and Tianxi Cai.
 "A Fast Divide-and-Conquer Sparse Cox Regression." arXiv preprint arXiv:1804.00735 (2018).

-The dcalasso package is an updated package for the same method, with a more user-friendly wrapper.
+Please use the dcalasso package (michaelyanwang/dcalasso), which is an updated package for the same method, with a more user-friendly wrapper.

 ## Simulated dataset: Time-independent survival data
 ```